 1. THE IMPORTANCE OF MILK FAT

 Milk fat contributes significantly to the rich, full, and creamy flavour and to the smooth texture of ice cream (Goff & Hartel, 2013).
 Not enough milk fat is likely to produce ice cream that is coarse or sandy, whereas too much will likely result in a heavy buttery texture.
-Above is the spreadsheet I use to calculate my mixes and I’ve included it for you guys to accurately calculate the quantities of milk and cream that you’ll need.
-It’s based on the mix formulation calculations in Ice Cream (7th ed) (2013) by Goff & Hartel, which I highly recommend reading.
+Above is the spreadsheet I use to calculate my mixes and I've included it for you guys to accurately calculate the quantities of milk and cream that you'll need.
+It's based on the mix formulation calculations in [amazon text=Ice Cream (7th ed) (2013)&asin=1461460956] by Goff & Hartel, which I highly recommend reading.

 It’s important that you check the fat content percentage of the milk and cream that you’ll be using.
 Here in the U.K, our double cream and skimmed milk contain between 47.5% and 50.5% and less than 0.5% of milk fat respectively.
 You can use full-fat, semi-skimmed, or skimmed milk.